Registration for New Students

 - When recommended by the school attendance review board or by county child welfare, probation, or social service agency staff in documented cases of serious home or community problems that make it inadvisable for the student to attend the school of residence.

 - When there is valid interest in a particular educational program not offered in the district of residence.

 The Superintendent or designee may deny initial requests for interdistrict attendance permits due to limited district resources, overcrowding of school facilities at the relevant grade level, or other considerations that are not arbitrary.

 Students who are under consideration for expulsion or who have been expelled may not appeal interdistrict attendance denials or decisions while expulsion proceedings are pending or during the term of the expulsion.
 (Education Code 46601)

 The conditions under which an existing interdistrict transfer permit may be revoked or rescinded:

 - The district may revoke a student's enrollment if he/she is recommended for expulsion pursuant to Education Code 48918.
 (Education Code 48309)

-- Student is excessively tardy, absent from school, or brought to school excessively early or left excessively late.
+- The student is excessively tardy, absent from school, or brought to school excessively early, or left excessively late.

-- Student fails to up hold appropriate behavior standards or student had poor academic performance.
+- The student fails to uphold appropriate behavior standards or the student had a poor academic performance.